MIhraiz/Dijkstra/README.md

 # Dijkstra
-Implementing Dijkstra algorithm on PALESTINE map to find the sortest path between two cities.
+Implementing Dijkstra algorithm on PALESTINE map to find the shortest path between two cities.

 JavaFx by: Yousef Hadidee
-Back end by: Mohammad Ihraiz
+Back-end by: Mohammad Ihraiz